cda-tum/mqt-qao/docs/Problem.rst

 and a method for obtaining the HUBO or PUBO formulation of the problem as qubovert PUBO object:

-- * write_the_final_cost_function( lambda_strategy: str, lambda_value: float = 1)* : This method is used to obtain the HUBO or PUBO formulation of the problem as qubovert PUBO object.
+- *write_the_final_cost_function( lambda_strategy: str, lambda_value: float = 1)* : This method is used to obtain the HUBO or PUBO formulation of the problem as qubovert PUBO object.
 The method takes two arguments:
     - *lambda_strategy* The strategy to be used for the conversion of the problem to HUBO or PUBO.
 The possible values are:
-        - 'upper_bound_only_positive'
+        - upper_bound_only_positive
-        - 'maximum_coefficient'
+        - maximum_coefficient
-        - 'VLM'
+        - VLM
-        - 'MOC'
+        - MOC
-        - 'MOMC'
+        - MOMC
-        - 'upper lower bound naive'
+        - upper lower bound naive
-        - 'upper lower bound posiform and negaform method'
+        - upper lower bound posiform and negaform method
-        - 'manual'
+        - manual
     - *lambda_value*  The value of the lambda parameter if the use want to manually select it.
 The default value is 1.0.

 Example: